openhab/org.openhab.binding.zwave/doc/wink/motionsensor_0_0.md

 The wakeup period does not impact the devices ability to report events or sensor data.
 The device can be manually woken with a button press on the device as described below - note that triggering a device to send an event is not the same as a wakeup notification, and this will not allow the controller to communicate with the device.

-Twist back of unit, then lift off.
+<p&gtTwist back of unit, then lift off.
 (Will be difficult due to strong mounting magnet.)
-Push connect button three times and light will blink blue five times.
+Push connect button three times and light will blink blue five times.</p&gt

 ## Channels